Institute of technology: Germany

-Technische Universität (abbreviation: TU) is the common term for universities of technology or technical university.
+Technische Universität (abbreviation: TU) is the common term for universities of technology.
 These institutions can grant habilitation and doctoral degrees and focus on research.

 The nine largest and most renowned Technische Universitäten in Germany have formed TU9 German Institutes of Technology as community of interests.
 Technische Universitäten normally have faculties or departements of natural sciences and often of economics but can also have units of cultural and social sciences and arts.
 RWTH Aachen, TU Dresden and TU München also have a faculty of medicine associated with university hospitals (Klinikum Aachen, University Hospital Dresden, Rechts der Isar Hospital).

-There are 17 universities of technology in Germany with about 290,000 students enrolled.
-The four states of Bremen, Mecklenburg-Vorpommern, Saxony-Anhalt and Schleswig-Holstein are not operating a Technische Universität.
+There are 20 universities of technology in Germany with about 290,000 students enrolled.
+The three states of Bremen, Mecklenburg-Vorpommern and Schleswig-Holstein do not have a Technische Universität.
 Saxony and Lower Saxony have the highest counts of TUs, while in Saxony three out of four universities are universities of technology.
+In addition to this, ordinary universities can also offer technical degree programs or focus on technical disciplines in research and education without bearing the title of a technical university.

 Greece

 Greece has Technical Universities (also known as Polytechnic Universities) with 5 years of study legally equivalent to Bachelor's and master's degree 300 ECTS, ISCED 7 and has the full professional rights of the Engineer. and had Technological Educational Institutes (TEIs) (1982–2019) also known as Higher Educational Institute of Technology, Technological Institute, Institute of Technology (provides at least 4-year undergraduate degree qualification πτυχίο, Latinised version: Ptychion, in line with the Bologna Process legally equivalent to Bachelor's honours degree 240 ECTS, ISCED 6.
-Previoulsy it was three and a half years studies from 1983 to 1995, 210 ECTS).
+Previously it was three and a half years studies from 1983 to 1995, 210 ECTS).
 All the Technical Universities and Technological Educational Institutes are Higher Education Institutions (HEIs) with university title (UT) and degree awarding powers (DAPs).
 TEIs existed from 1983 to 2019; they were reformed between 2013 and 2019 and their departments incorporated into existing higher education institutions (HEIs).